Mikeriess/mikeriess.github.io/_posts/2023-07-30-Temporal loss functions.md

 ## Experiments, Results, and Conclusion

-If you have read this far and remain interested, I strongly recommend reading the full paper [https://journals.uio.no/NMI/article/view/10141]()https://journals.uio.no/NMI/article/view/10141.
+If you have read this far and remain interested, I strongly recommend reading the full paper: [https://journals.uio.no/NMI/article/view/10141](https://journals.uio.no/NMI/article/view/10141).
 In brief, it was found that the loss modifications led to small but significant improvements in terms of model earliness performance on out-of-sample data.
 Interestingly, they did not improve performance from the TC perspective.

 I plan to do a follow-up study to further explore these results via Monte Carlo simulation.